 Finally, after almost two hours wait the perfectly fluffy light brownish stack of pancakes sits in front of me on the table.
 It is beautifully decorated covered with yellow passionfruit sauce and sparkled with a dash of cream and fresh blueberries, strawberries, raspberries, and peeled orange.

 I cut a piece of it and put it in my mouth.
 It melts on my tongue and tastes delicious with its perfect combination of sweet and slightly sour flavour from the passionfruit sauce and fresh berries.
 Yummy! 🙂

 While in Tokyo we did something I never though we would ever do; we queued for over an hour just for a plate of pancakes!!
 Yep, PANCAKES! 🙂

 I know it sounds stupid, but the Tokyoites are crazy for pancakes and there are long queues outside the most popular pancake places every day.
 We were looking for a place to eat breakfast in Tokyo and ended up at one of the many pancake places in Tokyo.

 This Tokyo pancake craziness started about four years ago when the first of Tokyo incarnation of the popular Hawaiian breakfast spot opened.
 Since then a pancake boom has swept the Japan capital in a tide of batter and maple syrup.

 You will find these pancakes cafes/restaurants all over Tokyo, especially in the Shibuya area, and a walk down the Avenue between Harajuku and Omotesandao stations is like stepping from queue to queue of drooling shoppers eager to get a taste of the latest culinary pancake experience.

-If pancake is not your thing, you can always join the long lines outside the gourmet popcorn shops Garrett and KuKuRuZa, or wait forever in the queue outside Max Brenner for a chance to taste their famous chocolate fondue.
+If pancakes are not your thing, you can always join the long lines outside the gourmet popcorn shops Garrett and KuKuRuZa, or wait forever in the queue outside Max Brenner for a chance to taste their famous chocolate fondue.
 Mmmmm, plenty of good stuff to choose from! 🙂

 Why Tokyo Pancake Mania?